 Important Notes for Visitors

-- Visitors to the National Naval Aviation Museum must have valid photo identification and all bags are subject to search.
+- Visitors (16 years and older) to the National Naval Aviation Museum must have valid photo identification and all bags are subject to search.

-- All visitors to the National Naval Aviation Museum, Fort Barrancas or the Pensacola Lighthouse, who do not possess a Department of Defense identification card or are not escorted by the holder of a Department of Defense identification card will be required to enter AND exit Naval Air Station Pensacola through the West Gate off Blue Angel Parkway.
+- All visitors to the National Naval Aviation Museum, Fort Barrancas or the Pensacola Lighthouse, who do not possess a Department of Defense identification card or are not escorted by the holder of a Department of Defense identification card will be required to enter AND exit Naval Air Station Pensacola through the West Gate off Blue Angel Parkway (1878 S Blue Angel Pkwy).
 Click here for directions to the NAS Pensacola West Gate.